LoginRadius/html5-sdk/README.md

 <h6 id="VerifyEmail-get-"> Auth Verify Email (GET)</h6>
- This API is used to verify the email of user.
-Note: This API will only return the full profile if you have 'Enable auto login after email verification' set in your LoginRadius Admin Console's Email Workflow settings under 'Verification Email'.
+ This API is used to verify the email of the user.
+Note: This API will only return the full profile if you have 'Enable auto-login after email verification' set in your LoginRadius Admin Console's Email Workflow settings under 'Verification Email'.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-verify-email/)